Razia-Shaheen-Sara/CPP/CPP00/ex00/Readme.md

     myCar.honk();  // Calling a method: The car honks (Behavior) }
 ```
-std::cout: Outputs data to the console.
+std::cout: Outputs data to the console.\
-std::endl: Adds a newline and flushes the output stream.
+std::endl: Adds a newline and flushes the output stream.\
-They do not need to be used together
+They do not need to be used together\
 The `<<` operator is known as the **stream insertion operator**.
 It is used to send data into an **output stream**, such as `std::cout`.

 Manual:
  ``man 3 std::cout``

+ ``std::cout << " ";  // Prints a single space``
+ ``std::cout << ' ';  // Prints a single space (character)``

+ If you don't use quotes, the compiler interprets the space as a separator between different arguments or commands, not as a character to print.